RAM & ROM Primer

 SRAM operates in three primary modes: hold, read, and write:

-Hold State: In this state, the word line “WL” is set to 0, turns OFF transistors M5 and M6.
+Hold State: In this state, the word line “WL” is set to 0, which turns OFF transistors M5 and M6.
 As a result, the state of the internal latch, which holds the bit value, remains unchanged.
-This is how the cell retains its data when not being actively read or written.
+This is how the cell retains its data when not actively read or written.

 Write Operation: For writing data, a similar process is initiated.
 The address decoder activates the word line.
 The new data, which is to be stored, is then provided through the sense/write circuit.
 The bit values on the bit lines are overwritten by this new data.
-During this process, the drivers in the write circuitry, which are stronger than the cell’s flip-flop transistors, force the new data onto the cell, effectively updating its stored state.
+During this process, the drivers in the write circuitry, which are stronger than the cell’s flip-flop transistors, force the new data onto the cell, to update its stored state.

 Memory Array